intel-retail/automated-vending/docs_src/index.md

 !!! failure
     If you do not see all of the above docker images, look through the console output for errors.
 Sometimes dependencies fail to resolve and must be run again.
 Address obvious issues.
 To try again, repeat step 2.

-### Step 3: Start the reference design suite
+### Step 3: Start the reference implementation suite

-Use Docker Compose to start the reference design suite.
+Use Docker Compose to start the reference implementation suite.
 To do so, run:

 ```bash
 make run
 ```

-This command starts the EdgeX Device Services and then starts all the Automated Checkout Reference Design Services.
+This command starts the EdgeX Device Services and then starts all the Automated Checkout Reference Implementation Services.

 #### Check for success